leucir/factory/README.md

 # Factory - Layered Image Prototype

+This repository is a prototype.
+The ideas below are evolving; they are intended to guide experimentation and can be adapted as we learn.

 A prototype factory for building Docker images from composable layers.
 The goal is to incrementally assemble, test, and cache reusable modules so future builds are faster and safer.

 ## Architecture Principles